January Challenge

 Saturday, January 1 • Get Stylin’

 If Santa forgot to bring you your MFB branded gear - treat yourself!
-Pick out that perfect hoodie, scarf, or soft blanket - visit the Midwest Food Bank Store online and snag something to keep you warm and cozy all season long.
-Then share a selfie modeling your MFB gear and send it to
+Pick out that perfect hoodie, scarf, or soft blanket - visit the Midwest Food Bank Store online and snag gold ribbonsomething to keep you warm and cozy all season long.
+Then share a selfie modeling your MFB gear and send it to This email address is being protected from spambots.
+You need JavaScript enabled to view it. for a chance to win a prize.

 Winner announced Feb.
 5